 The Legend of Chiz-ui-aw

-Even though Chiz-ui-aw has been gone now for more than eighty years, a
+Even though Chiz-ui-aw has been gone now for more than ninety years, a

 number of Indian Trail’s faithful guests have felt that Chiz-ui-aw has been

 continually watching over his old homestead and subtly making his presence